-Exceptions may be made for those activities that are specific to cold weather, such as downhill or cross-country skiing.
-As long as students are properly dressed, such outdoor sports may still be held, with frequent warming breaks and adequate hydration made available.
+Exceptions for sports and those activities that are specific to cold weather will follow the NYSPHSAA Wind Chill Procedures (found at www.nysphsaa.org).

 In addition, students will be educated annually about the dangers of temperature extremes and instructed in how to prepare themselves to engage in activities under such conditions.